Relaxation toward an Ideal Chern Band through Coupling to a Markovian Bath: Abstract

 \section{Abstract}

-We propose a microscopic, weak-coupling mechanism by which generic Chern bands relax toward ideal bands.
-We consider coupling interacting electrons to a Caldeira-Leggett like Ohmic bosonic bath.
-Using the Born-Markov approximation, Slater determinant states of a Chern band under Hartree-Fock approximation evolve toward Slater determinant states corresponding to an ideal Chern band.
-We validate our proposal by performing numerical simulation of a massive Dirac model, showing that the Berry curvature and quantum metric indeed co-evolve to saturate the trace condition.
-Our proposal provides a concrete dissipative route to realize ideal Chern bands, a fundamental building block for the stabilization of fractional Chern insulators.
+We propose a microscopic, weak-coupling mechanism by which generic Chern bands asymptotically relax toward ideal bands.
+We consider coupling interacting electrons to a Caldeira-Leggett-like Ohmic bosonic bath.
+Using the Born-Markov approximation, we analytically show that, upon taking the leading order contribution in momentum of the form factor, Slater determinant states of a Chern band under Hartree-Fock approximation evolve toward Slater determinant states corresponding to an ideal Chern band.
+We also numerically validate our proposal by performing simulation of a massive Dirac model with the extended Hubbard interaction, showing that the Berry curvature and quantum metric co-evolve toward saturation of the trace condition.
+Our proposal provides a concrete dissipative mechanism for driving Chern bands toward ideal quantum geometry, a fundamental building block for the stabilization of fractional Chern insulators.

-\paragraph*{Introduction. ---} The notion of \emph{ideal Chern bands}~\cite{rahul:2014,claassen:2015,ozawa:mera:2021,mera:ozawa:2021:relations,mera:ozawa:2021:engineering,wang:cano:millis:liu:yang:2021,ledwith:vishwanath:parker:2023,estienne:regnault:valentin:2023,mera:ozawa:2023}---flat bands whose Berry curvature and quantum metric saturate a quantum-geometric inequality---has emerged as a central paradigm in the theory of fractional Chern insulators (FCIs)~\cite{bernevig:2011,titus:2011,sheng:2011,sun:2011,wen:2011} and topological flat-band materials~\cite{wang:cano:millis:liu:yang:2021,ledwith:tarnopolsky:khalaf:vishwanath:2020, wang:liu:2022,ledwith:vishwanath:parker:2023,ledwith:vishwanath:khalaf:2022} due to their remarkable similarity to the lowest Landau level.
+\paragraph{Introduction---} The notion of \emph{ideal Chern bands}~\cite{rahul:2014,claassen:2015,ozawa:mera:2021,mera:ozawa:2021:relations,mera:ozawa:2021:engineering,wang:cano:millis:liu:yang:2021,ledwith:vishwanath:parker:2023,estienne:regnault:valentin:2023,mera:ozawa:2023}---flat bands whose Berry curvature and quantum metric saturate a quantum-geometric inequality---has emerged as a central paradigm in the theory of fractional Chern insulators (FCIs)~\cite{bernevig:2011,titus:2011,sheng:2011,sun:2011,wen:2011} and topological flat-band materials~\cite{wang:cano:millis:liu:yang:2021,ledwith:tarnopolsky:khalaf:vishwanath:2020, wang:liu:2022,ledwith:vishwanath:parker:2023,ledwith:vishwanath:khalaf:2022} due to their remarkable similarity to the lowest Landau level.
 More recently, a generalization of this notion---\emph{generalized Landau levels} or \emph{harmonic bands}~\cite{liu:mera:fujimoto:ozawa:wang:2025,fujimoto:parker:dong:khalaf:vishwanath:ledwith:2025,paiva:wang:ozawa:mera:2025,onishi:avdoshkin:fu:2025}---was formulated, and their suitability for stabilizing non-Abelian FCI phases was numerically confirmed.